ee2theipi/web_scraping/README.md

 - Linear regression (along with the news) helps us predict the stock price and pick a trading strategy based on the fact that the price movement will be about the best fit line.

 Part of interpretation and prediction involed in presentation.

+How does linear regerssion help?
+- One can expect